EmbeddedSystemClass/mqtt_esp32/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example connects to the broker iot.eclipse.org using ssl transport and as a demonstration subscribes/unsubscribes and send a message on certain topic.
+This example connects to your IBM Watsot IoT broker \*.messaging.internetofthings.ibmcloud.com using ssl transport and as a demonstration subscribes to reset command.

 It uses ESP-MQTT library which implements mqtt client to connect to mqtt broker.